Keyboard shortcuts

 Here we learn that object 0x725a62eb60f0 was loaded from slot 0x725a62eb6168.

-If instead you hit stop_all_mutators, it means the object wasn’t processed through PlanProcessEdges (our conditional breakpoint) in this GC.
-It could have been enqueued by another ProcessEdgesWork, by node enqueueing, or it may be a root.
+If instead you hit stop_all_mutators, it means the object was not processed through ProcessSlots (our conditional breakpoint) in this GC.
 Similar techniques apply: set breakpoints in other relevant paths until you find where the object comes from.

 Step 3: Identify the Object that Owns the Slot

 Now that we know slot 0x725a62eb6168 contains the object 0x725a62eb60f0, we need to determine which object this slot belongs to.
-Slots are enqueued when bindings scan an object, via SlotVisitor::visit_slot.
-We can set a conditional breakpoint at the implementation of visit_slot to capture where the slot is enqueue'd to MMTk.
+Slots are reported when bindings scan an object via Scanning::scan_object, which calls SlotVisitor::visit_slot for each outgoing reference field.
+To find the owning object, set a conditional breakpoint in mmtk-core at the SlotVisitor implementation for closures.

 Define another helper command: